This is an overview of how to make SVG cut files for the Cricut covering a few of the most common use cases.

 Let’s take this Harry Potter Inspired graphics set.
 I have saved it with high resolution.

-To turn this into a SVG file in Design Space, you need to first upload image using the “Upload” tool.
+To turn this into an SVG file in Design Space, you need to first upload the image using the “Upload” tool.

 (if you want this FREE set of Harry Potter Inspired graphics, they are available in my resource library)

-This works well for high resolution images that don’t have a lot of small sharp corners.
-This is why when you try to vectorize a “v” in small image, the points is not sharp and the labeling too seems too chubby.
+This works well for high-resolution images that don’t have a lot of small sharp corners and has high contrast with the colors used.
+This is why when you try to vectorize a “v” in a small image, the points are not sharp and the labeling tool seems too chubby.
 At the end of the day, the original image just didn’t have enough pixels to describe the “v” so that Design Space can estimate the path.